Inside the ugly fight to become the next Republican chair – KION546

 Trump’s allies note that his strategy could change at any time — especially as conservative media line up against McDaniel.

-On Thursday, McDaniel’s team scrambled to explain reports in conservative media, written by a Dhillon supporter and legal client, that the RNC had spent millions of dollars on private jets, limousines, donor mementos and floral arrangements under McDaniel’s watch.
+On Thursday, McDaniel’s team scrambled to explain reports in conservative media, promoted by Dhillon supporters, that the RNC had spent millions of dollars on private jets, limousines, donor mementos and floral arrangements under McDaniel’s watch.

 RNC budget committee chair Glenn McCall described such reports as “a gross misrepresentation” in a letter to members, noting that many of the expenses, including the donor mementos, were purchased at the discretion of the Trump White House.
 Similarly, McCall wrote, costs associated with luxury car rentals and private jets were largely connected to Trump or other candidates.